-One of the greatest advantages of plastics is the availability of more than 25,000 engineered materials for manufacturing applications.
-New blends and hybrids can also be custom-designed to meet very specific performance requirements.
+One of the greatest advantages of plastics is the availability of more than 25,000 engineered materials specialized for manufacturing applications.
+New blends and hybrids can be custom-designed to meet very specific performance requirements.
 Plastics also dominate over metal when it comes to aesthetics—plastics are available in a variety of colors, surface finishes, and textures that are much more eye-catching than metal.

 A key cost-reduction aspect of making a plastic part is the ability to combine multiple components into a single mold design, compared to making these individual components out of metal and welding them together.
-This reduces the number of secondary operations and assembly steps required, greatly reducing cost.
+This reduces the number of secondary operations and assembly steps required, which in turn greatly reduces cost.
 Joints that would otherwise have to be welded in a metal part can be seamless in an injection-molded counterpart, often without a parting line—ideal for cooling systems and other fluid handling components where leakage is a big concern.
 Scientific injection molding processes can produce plastic parts right out of the mold with tight tolerances that require no secondary machining.

-In general, companies can expect to achieve an overall cost savings of 25-50 percent by converting to plastic parts.
+In general, companies can expect to achieve an overall cost savings of 25-50% by converting to plastic parts.
 Multiple parts can be combined into one mold, eliminating the need for fasteners and assembly.
 Colors can be molded in, eliminating secondary operations for welding, painting, and laser marking.
 Plastic has a nominal impact on part cost; sheet metal, however, has a much bigger impact thanks to the need to weld, grind, rework, and add dent and scratch resistance and noise dampening.